Ee-Chee/Spiced-Academy-tabasco-curriculum/cli_game/README.md

 3. It should react appropriately to the user's input.
 Your game shouldn't crash when the user input is something unexpected!
 4. Once the game is complete, the program should end.

-*Bonus 1*: Let your users pick the color of the questions by passing an argument when they start the game.
+*Bonus*: Let your users pick the color of the questions by passing an argument when they start the game.

 ```javascript
 var story = {